camtjohn/Connected_display/MQTT_PROTOCOL.md

 # MQTT Binary Protocol Implementation

 ## Overview
 Successfully migrated MQTT messaging from string-based to binary protocol following the specification in `MQTT_PROTOCOL.md`.
+The protocol now also includes collaborative "Shared View" messages used by the Etchsketch canvas for multi-device drawing.

 ## Files Created